ektmf7890/2020-1-FORIF-Python-Study/README.md

 <!-- ![Cat LevelUP](cat_levelup.gif =x100)    -->
 <img src="cat_levelup.gif" height="500">

-I think it was a great project to enhance the programming skills we learned through this mentoring group and also the team effort was amazing.
+It was a great project to test the programming skills we learned through the mentoring sessions, and the team effort from programming the code from scratch and designing the ui was amazing.
+Great work!

+## Code
 The code for our project can be found [here](https://github.com/ektmf7890/2020-1-FORIF-Hackathon)!